 Dell Inspiron 15 7000 GamingPCWorld Rating

-It's not the most powerful gaming laptop ever made, but an i5 and a 1050 Ti for only $850?
-That's a steal of a price.
+It's not the most powerful gaming laptop ever made, but its base configuration offers a quad-core i5 and a GTX 1050 for only $850.
+You'll be hard-pressed to find a better deal.

 - Attractive, understated chassis